Fundraising Event Mistakes You Must Avoid to Make Money

 Once you know all of that, you can determine what you have to trade for their sponsorship.
 Having All of That Info on Hand Prevents Fumbling the Ask

-Moreover, at the end of the day, a potential sponsor stands to benefit just as much from the partnership as your organization does.
+Moreover, a potential sponsor stands to benefit just as much from the partnership as your organization does.

 Choosing Not to Segment Your Database